Kingdom of Yemen: Geography

 The Mutawakkilite Kingdom of Yemen was an Asian country.
 The country, which remained in southwestern Arabia, had the Red Sea in the west, Saudi Arabia in the north, Aden Protectorate under British protection in the south, Aden Colony, Oman in the east, Bab-el-Mandeb strait in the southwest.
 The borders of the country were unclear, except for those determined in the Treaty of Taif and the Treaty of Friendship to Sanaa.

 The territory of the Mutawakkilite Kingdom of Yemen roughly resembles a square shape.
 It is 450 kilometers long and 490 kilometers wide.
 17° and 13° with northern parallels 43° and 45° was located between the eastern meridians.
-The country consisted of approximately 195,000 km^{2} squares.
 It consisted almost entirely of land, with lakes making up an insignificant part.

 The mountains of Yemen are one of the highest mountains in the world.
 The plateaus in Yemen are the wettest areas in the region.
 Annual rainfall was over 22 inches.
 Most of the precipitation occurred during the summer months.
 Because it is a mountainous area, the temperature could approach freezing during the winter months.
 There are no permanent rivers, streams, lakes, etc. in Yemen. did not have.
 Most of the flash floods that frequently occurred in the region flowed into the Red Sea.
 Desert climate in the country It was effective and dust and sand storms were seen throughout the year.